balsikandar/keeping-up-with-kotlin/README.md

  ### flatMap
  If a value is present, apply the provided Optional-bearing mapping function to it, return that result, otherwise return an empty Optional.
 Throws NullPointerException if the mapping function is null or returns a null result

- `map` and `flatMap` work same with the only difference that `map` returns value by wrapping it with Optional class first so if we would have accessed above price value using `map` function only, we would have got this
+ `map` and `flatMap` works same with the only difference that `map` returns value by wrapping it with Optional class first so if we would have accessed above price value using `map` function only, we would have got this

  ```